cews7/crownpeak/README.md

 - Second attempt at the problem is shown in the convert.rb file

 ### Iteration 2
-- See refactor branch for refactored code
+- See refactor branch for refactored convert.rb

 ### Run tests for convert.rb with the following command: